MikeMordec/QueueImplementation/README.md

     display(): Prints the current items in the queue. size(): Returns the number of items in the queue. peek(): Returns the item at the front of the queue without removing it.

+Contributing

+Contributions are welcome!
+If you have suggestions for improvements or new features, please feel free to create an issue or submit a pull request.
+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+### Notes
+- Replace `yourusername` in the installation section with your actual GitHub username.
+- You can add more sections as needed, like examples, troubleshooting, or FAQs, based on your project requirements.
+- If you have a license file, make sure to include it as indicated.

+Feel free to adjust any part of the README to better fit your project style or content!